-First we acquired a high-resolution image over the well pad to serve as an up-to-date basemap for the GIS.
+First, we acquired a high-resolution image over the good pad to serve as an up-to-date base map for the GIS.
 Then we tapped into a local VRS network for real-time GPS correction as we collected highly accurate GCPs at the site to orthorectify the image.
 We validated its accuracy with our CompassAA software product.
-Next we extracted a variety of elevation and surface models from the ortho image data that can be used to support the creation of spill prevention plans for the site.
+Next, we extracted a variety of elevation and surface models from the orthoimage data that can be used to support the creation of spill prevention plans for the site.

-For part of the infrastructure inventory, we used our smartphones and Trimble’s TerraFlex application to snap geotagged photos of batteries tanks, surface pipelines and other equipment, populating digital attribute menus for each feature.
-These photos and attributes can be instantly uploaded to a secure cloud where a GIS manager can instantly integrated them into the Esri layer for easy viewing.
+For part of the infrastructure inventory, we used our smartphones and Trimble’s TerraFlex application to snap geotagged photos of batteries tanks, surface pipelines, and other equipment, populating digital attribute menus for each feature.
+These photos and attributes can be instantly uploaded to a secure cloud where a GIS manager can instantly integrate them into the Esri layer for easy viewing.

-Finally, we used a Trimble Geo6000 GPS receiver to map the locations of underground pipes as well as additional onsite asset information such as manufactures make and model of the equipment, serial numbers and so on.
-Our partner Jason Patten with Front Range Line Services used a locator to find and mark the berried pipelines before we arrived, so that our crews could set up the Geo6000 on the marks and map the underground routes.
-The points, along with photos taken with the GPS device, were also integrated into the Esri geodatabase.
+Finally, we used a Trimble Geo6000 GNSS receiver to map the locations of underground pipes as well as additional onsite asset information such as manufactures make and model of the equipment, serial numbers and so on.
+Our partner Jason Patten with Front Range Line Services used a locator to find and mark the berried pipelines before we arrived so that our crews could set up the Geo6000 on the marks and map the underground routes.
+The points, along with photos taken with the GNSS device, were also integrated into the Esri geodatabase.